IsabelleLebTay/AbundanceConditionalOccupancy/README.md

 # AbundanceConditionalOccupancy

 This model is for a single species, and will be replicated for 6 different bird species.
-They are all migratory boreal songbirds and I expect they will react differnetly to the environmental conditions reflected in the model both due to the species distribution, the regional density, their habitat preferences, and their vocal/territorial behaviours.
+They are all migratory boreal songbirds and I expect they will react differently to the environmental conditions reflected in the model both due to the species distribution and regional density, their habitat preferences, and their vocal/territorial behaviours.

 The data was gathered using ARUs (Autonomous Recording Units) and processed during the first few hours around dawn.
-All deteceted individuals of each species of interest is tagged.
+All detected individuals of each species of interest is tagged (WTSP, TEWA, REVI, OSFL, YRWA, RCKI).

-This single-species integrated abundance-occupancy model addresses the different ecological processes that affect the measures of occupancy and abundance.
+This single-species integrated abundance-occupancy model described below addresses the different ecological processes that affect the measures of occupancy and abundance.

-The two observations we have are presence/absence and count for each site per recording, or visit.
+The two observations we have are: detection of presence/non-detection (related to occupancy through the detection probability) and individual (unmarked) count at each site for 10-15 occasions, or visit.
+The visits are not menat to be independant replicates: they all occur within a few days and there are several per morning.

+The question we are attempting to answer with this model is: *Is the recovery rate of forest songbirds affected when there is a small amount of retention in a harvest?* This question arises from the common wisdom that an ylevel of retention in a harvest is beneficial.
+However, the scale of the retention patches in this study are much smaller than ever assessed before (~1-5% of the harvest area).
+So, we are seeing if this theory holds up to small-scale retention, which is prevalent across the province.

+**Study design**
+To assess recovery, we have a gradient of 22 years of harvests (data was gathered in the last ~3 years), and in all major commercial forests (mixedwood, aspen, upland spruce, pine), across all FMA's (related to geographical timber allotments granted by the provincial government to differnet forestry companies).
+- 404+ sites sampled, considered indepent (more than minimum 300m away from each other)
+- In equal parts no retention and retention of as small as 1 tree, up to 20,000 m^2 (still fairly small).
+- The visits (1 minute recordings) are transcribed in the online sound processing software Wildtrax and each unique individual per species is identified & tagged.

+*Occupancy*

 Occupancy is related to whether the species is present or not given the environmental conditions.
-The assumptions are that, because of the regional spread of the data, one of the largest factor in the species occupancy/distribution is latitude and longitude.
+The assumptions are that, because of the regional spread of the data, one of the largest factor in the species occupancy/distribution is latitude and/or longitude.
 Additionally, we might consider forest type.
+Occupancy in all versions but one of this model is a latent discrete variable, where we assume the observed species occurrence is related to but not equal to the true site occupancy.
+Occupancy (Royle and Nichols, 2003), is generally defined as the probability that *at least one* individual is present.
+ - There is a case to be made that becuase we have 10-15 visits, the conditions that satisty occupancy are easily met.
+I think that is true for most cases, but because we sampled form end of May to early July, we might have arrived too early at some sites.

+ *Abundance*

 Abundance is related to how many individuals occupy or use the area around the sampling unit (the ARU), given that the species is present.
+While we have an observed count of individuals during each visit, the count varies between visits.
+Conventionally, a multi-visit count is often condensed into a max (maximum ever encountered in one visit, integer), a mean (float), or an intensiy of use (total number of times a unique individual is detected summed for all visits, then divided by survey effort).
+In this model, I have used the max, but that is easily interchangeable.
-The factors presumably influencing this measure of density is the suitability of the habitat is supporting multiple individuals.
-This is assumed to be related to the size of the retention patch, the age of the harvest, and the proportion of each forest type in the sampling area.
+The factors presumably influencing this measure of density is the suitability of the habitat in supporting multiple individuals.
+This is assumed to be related to the size of the retention patch, the age of the harvest, and the proportion of each forest type in the sampling area (or a related measure of green-up/recovery)

+*Measuring detection error*

 Detection plays a large role in this model at both steps.
-The probability of detection for a species is of interest at the occupancy level of the model, because our multi-visit design optimises our detection rate.
-It will take information such as time of day and Julian date.
-In this model, this stage of detection rate will be the Probability of detection.
+The probability of detection for a species of interest at the occupancy level of the model is related to Julian date and time-of-day.
+In this model, this stage of detection rate will be the Probability of detection (p).

 Detection of individuals, at the abundance level of the model, is related to two factors: the bird's movement and singing within its territory, and the distance at which we are sampling the bird when it sings and whether its cue is audible given the meteorological and forested conditions.
-At this stage the variance caused by heterogeneous detection probability between individuals will be addressed by an adjusted distance sampling function.
+At this stage the variance caused by heterogeneous detection probability between individuals can be estimated through the method described in Rossman et al., (2016) (see bottom of this page).

-This model is applied to a multi-visit framework where there are 414 sites and 15 visits per site.

-*Add*: interaction between retention amount and time since disturbance

 **First step: Occupancy and detection probability:**